 Again, scroll a little to check the box in front of 'Use the desktop language bar when it’s available' option.

 Here is how your taskbar should look.
-The first icon is for language bar and the second one is for input indicator.
+The first icon is for language bar and the second one is for the input indicator.

 To undock the language bar and move it around freely on your desktop, click on language bar and select Show the language bar.